Philotheephilix/Multi-funtional-telegram-bot/README.md

   7. Commands : This command returns all the available commands

-  8. Reels : when the user sends the link of the instagram reel the bot retrieves the reels video from instagram and sends it to the user
+  8. Reels : when the user sends the link of the instagram reel, The bot retrieves the reels video from instagram and sends it to the user
-  9. Posts : when the user sends the link of the instagram post the bot retrieves the post from instagram and sends it to the user
+  9. Posts : when the user sends the link of the instagram post, The bot retrieves the post from instagram and sends it to the user
 ## Links
 [Releases](https://github.com/Philotheephilix/Multi-funtional-telegram-bot/releases)